-The current federal student loan freeze — a lifeline pausing repayments interest-free for millions of borrowers in the wake of the pandemic — will now last at least through Jan.
+The current federal student loan repayment freeze — a lifeline pausing repayments interest-free for millions of borrowers in the wake of the pandemic — is set to expire after Aug.
 31, 2022.

-The federal loan freeze was first enacted in 2020 and has been extended several times, but the Department of Education has referred to the current deadline as the “final extension” for this relief.
+The federal student loan freeze was first enacted in 2020 and has been extended several times, most recently in December to account for the Omicron variant of COVID-19 or effects of rising inflation.

-With the no-interest repayment pause now unlikely to continue beyond January, you’ll want to get ready to pick your payments back up.
+With the no-interest repayment pause ending, you’ll want to get ready to pick your payments back up.
 Particularly if you have a loan in default, you should try to rehabilitate your repayment while you’re free from collections and any additional harm to your credit report.

-As mentioned, the relief is now set to expire on Jan.
+As mentioned, the student loan freeze is now set to expire on at the end of the day on Aug.
 31.

-“The payment pause has been a lifeline that allowed millions of Americans to focus on their families, health, and finances instead of student loans during the national emergency,” U.S. Secretary of Education Miguel Cardona said in a statement announcing this “final extension.”
+“The payment pause has been a lifeline that allowed millions of Americans to focus on their families, health, and finances instead of student loans during the national emergency,” U.S. Secretary of Education Miguel Cardona said in a statement announcing a previous extension in August 2021.

 Under the current freeze, eligible borrowers’ “non-payments” still count toward requirements for forgiveness under income-driven repayment (IDR) plans and the Public Service Loan Forgiveness (PSLF) program, as well as part of loan rehabilitation agreements.